KenKundert/ntlog/README.rst

         When specified, this header is added above the first entry from a new hour. entry_header (str):
-        When specified, this header is added above every entry. fold_marker_mapping ([str, str]):
+        When specified, this header is added above every entry. description (str):
+        This string is prepended to the datestamp to create the key for the new log entry.
+It is also prepended to the entry header, if it is requested.
+    fold_marker_mapping ([str, str]):
         When specified, any instances of the first string in a log file are replaced by the second string when incorporating that log into the